RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * 8 = Integrate functions
 * 9 = Unknown functions

+## Rubi's Test Results

-At the end of each PDF file is a pie chart summarizing the test results.
-The pie chart for Rubi test results is divided into colored slices as follows:
+The <a href="testResults/RubiTestResults.pdf">Rubi's test results</a> on the 72,000+ integration problems in the test-suite are available as a single pdf file.
+At the end of the file is a pie chart summarizing the results.
+The pie chart is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of valid but suboptimal results